TypQxQ/Sigenergy-Home-Assistant-Integration/dashboards/nordpool_energy_chart/readme.md

 In the chart-card you should change the following variables to suit your needs:

-  - Check the `nordpool_sensor` name is correct.
+  - Check so the `nordpool_sensor:` name is correct.
-  - The Grid import sensor name: `grid_import_sensor`
+  - The Grid import sensor name: `grid_import_sensor:`
-  - `chart_cutoff` to what you want the minimum in the chart to be.
-I have to pay at least 0.7 SEK in grid transfer fee.
-  - `currency` to whatever currency you want.
+  - Change `currency` if needed, (this is not working right now)
+  - `chart_price_cutoff_coerficient` from 0 to 1 to show more or less barheight under the minimum value.
   - `decimals_in_prices` and `decimals_in_energy` to indicate how many decimals to show.
+  - And any of the texts below.

 If you use anything elsse than a Sigenergy system then change all values strating with sigen to suit your needs.